BrimmStone127/astroblog/src/pages/posts/post-2.md

 ## Omnis sua

-Buffy
 James and the Giant Peach [eng]
 Emperors New Groove
 Sailor Moon
-10 Things I hate about you
-Clueless
-How to lose a guy in 10 days
 You've got mail
-17 dresses
-pretty in pink
-Heathers
 The last unicorn
 101 Dalmations
-Miss Congeniality
 Crazy Rich Asians
 Princess Bride
 Wizards - Bashki